vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 ### Deployment configuration

-It is important that provide a well-thought for deployment configuration for Vector as part of our Kubernetes integration.
+It is important that provide a well-thought deployment configuration for Vector as part of our Kubernetes integration.
 We want to ensure good user experience, and it includes installation, configuration and upgrading.